Mathematical Methods of Theoretical Physics: Spectrum

 {\bproof

-For a proof, it is not too difficult to show that $p_i (\lambda_i)=1$, since in this case in the product of fractions all numerators are equal to denominators, and $p_i (\lambda_j)=0$ for $j\neq i $, since some numerator in the product of fractions vanishes.
+For a proof it is not too difficult to show that $p_i (\lambda_i)=1$, since in this case in the product of fractions all numerators are equal to denominators.
+Furthermore, $p_i (\lambda_j)=0$ for $j\neq i $, since some numerator in the product of fractions vanishes; and therefore, $p_i (\lambda_j)=\delta_{ij}$.